 “Prediger Wannowski, Regierungsrath Schulz, Reg. und Schulrath Jachmann.”

-Everyone in the Reusch’s list is accounted for in the lists above, except for “Kaufmann Joh.
+Everyone in the Reusch list is accounted for in the lists above, except for “Kaufmann Joh.
 Reinhold Jacobi”.
-I've been unable to identify anyone with this name and so have to assume that it was written in error; intended is Johann Conrad Jacobi (who also is the business partner and father-in-law to Johann Christian Gädeke, the name following his.
+I've been unable to identify anyone with this name and so have to assume that it was written in error; the intended reference is almost certainly Friedrich Conrad Jacobi (1752-1816), nephew and heir to Johann Conrad Jacobi (1717-1774) and the business partner and father-in-law to Johann Christian Gädeke (1765-1853), the next name in the list.

 [Kant discussed friendship in his ethics lectures (the last section of Baumgarten’s Philosophical Ethics concerned “duties regarding friends and friendlessness”)[see Moral Herder, 27:50, 54; Moral Collins (27:358, 419-20, 422-30 + the next section on Enmity); Moral Vigilantius (27:675-86 + following section on enmity], and wrote on it in his Metaphysics of Morals